wtsi-hgi/secrets/README.md

 **Warning** Specifying the secret in the command line is dangerous, as it will be preserved in your shell history.
-If you must do this, rather than generating a random password, then you're advised to add a layer of indirection.
+If you must do this, rather than generating a random password or reading from `stdin`, then you're advised to add a layer of indirection.
 For example, in Bash:

     secrets keep [OPTIONS] SECRET_ID "$(read -rsp "Secret: " X && echo "$X")"